Engin-Boot/no-oggy-in-cs-AleenaSaleem/README.md

 ## Method

-The RemoveOggy function cannot manipulate the original list while still iterating through it.
-So it creates a copy and manipulates the orignal one using duplicate as reference.
+The RemoveOggy function creates a copy of original list and manipulates the orignal one using the duplicate list as reference.